hpcc-systems/DataMgmt/README.md

 fails there is a possibility that superfiles and/or logical files have been left on your cluster.
 You can locate them for manual removal by searching for `genindex::test::*` in ECL Watch.
-If all tests pass then the created superkeys and indexes will be removed automatically.
+If all tests pass then the created superkeys and subkeys will be removed automatically.